Spokane Campus

 How the Vision of WSU’s Late President Elson S. Floyd Became a Reality

-“Washington State University has worked to serve the needs of our state, nation, and world for 125 years, and successful development of a medical school is one more way for us to improve the health and wellbeing of Washingtonians.”
+“Washington State University has worked to serve the needs of our state, nation, and world for 125 years, and successful development of a medical school is one more way for us to improve the health and well-being of Washingtonians.”

 —Washington State University President Elson S. Floyd, PhD